Falconry / The Language of Falconry

 "Ok, I will cadge a lift off Tom."

 A cadge was what falconers called a portable perch.
 Falcons were carried to the hunting grounds on a cadge.
 Thus the term to 'cadge a lift' came about, meaning to get a free lift.
-Phrases based on the words cadge don’t end there.
+Phrases based on the word cadge don’t end there.
 'Codger' is a derivative of the word 'cadger'.
 Cadgers were usually old falconers (who carried the falcons on the cadge) hence today the term has come to be used to refer to an elderly person, as in the affectionate term – 'the old codger'.
 Interestingly, a caddy today is somebody who carries golf clubs for somebody – and normally the person carrying the clubs is considerably younger than the person playing the game!

 "I’m off down the boozer."

 When raptors drink, it is called bowsing.
 A bird that drinks heavily is called a boozer.
-The same term is used to describe the same tendency in humans – hence a 'boozer' is someone who drinks a lot and the 'boozer' is where people that drink beer like to go for a drink (or two).
+The same term is used to describe the same tendency in humans – hence a 'boozer' is someone who drinks a lot, and the 'boozer' is where people that drink beer like to go for a drink (or two).